Updated on February 12, 2020.

 “Two Bellmen,” Marriott

-This branded film is successful in engaging and entertaining its viewers.
+This branded film by Marriott is successful in engaging and entertaining its viewers.
 The visuals, sound, and camera movements are compelling, and the fictional story is rich in comedy.
 The high-quality production value in this film is absolutely crucial to its success.
 The level of quality affects how the film is received by its audience.
-A higher quality film tells the audience the film is about more than a typical advertisement.
+A higher quality film tells the audience the piece is about more than a purchasing incentive.
 It’s no wonder Marriott was able to create three installments in this series.

 The brand may seem more present in this video compared to others, like Prada’s “Castello Cavalcanti” above, but its presence makes sense.
 The car featured in the film mirrors the idea of brand-as-character.
 The brand and product are displayed in a way that benefits the plot and doesn’t annoy the viewer.